Back to Blog

 Screenshot/PNG2D image, single viewpointLow (limited info)

-Interactive ViewportStreamed pixels, all anglesLow (high fidelity, no data)
+Interactive ViewportStreamed pixels, all anglesLower (view-only pixels)

 What to Look For in a Secure Viewer